Historic Detroit

 The Wilson was renamed Music Hall in 1946 when it became the home of the Detroit Symphony.
 The Symphony moved on to larger quarters in 1949, and in 1951 Music Hall became the home of Detroit's Cinerama.
 Michigan Opera Theater was launched at the Music Hall in 1971 and remained in residence until 1985.
 The building dodged the wrecking ball in 1974, thanks to the intervention of Detroit Renaissance, the Kresge Foundation and the Board of Trustees.
 A comprehensive renovation in 1995 restored each and every detail to its original design.

-The theater has also become a center for the performing arts and has served as the stage for many new plays and musical, among them two top hits by Detroiters, "What the Wine Sellers Buy," and "Selma."
+The theater has also become a center for the performing arts and has served as the stage for many new plays and musicals, among them two top hits by Detroiters, "What the Wine Sellers Buy," and "Selma."
 With traditional drama, classical music, Cinerama, dance, jazz, and ethnic productions, the Wilson Theater has provided Detroit with five decades of vital entertainment.

 The front (north) elevation has a dark marble base topped by beige Mankato stone to the height of the marquee.
 Above the marquee are six stone pilasters alternately surmounted by the masks of tragedy and comedy.
 These pilasters form a fenestration pattern which is composed of paired openings divided by slender engaged columns.
 The cornice line above the pilasters is covered by a green and tan mosaic.
 On either side of the pilasters is one bay of face brick which wraps around the corners of the building.